 http://www.launchpadapps.com.au/wp-content/uploads/2016/10/Blog-40.jpg7681487Wesley Unghttp://www.launchpadapps.com.au/wp-content/uploads/2018/08/LPAD1-01.pngWesley Ung2016-10-18 11:48:382017-04-18 12:22:17Why 2016 is the Year of On-Demand Apps

-Over the years, Apple has consistently maintained their position on the front line for all things business.
+Over the years, Apple has consistently maintained its position on the front line for all things business.
 These products have helped businesses with organisation and productivity.
 They’ve also offering companies a new platform to engage with their audiences using innovative software.
 In doing this Apple has become an embedded part of modern and mobile business.

 Since its release, the iPhone has set the benchmark for all mobile businesses.
 By creating a top of the line device that values user experience and speed whilst simultaneously offering companies an innovative platform to reach new audiences Apple has essentially created a product that seamlessly mixes business and pleasure.